Torphedo/pd_loader_core/readme.md

 edited `pc01a2.alr` to `mods/Assets/Data/player/pc01a/pc01a2.alr`.
 This only applies to files that you can see being opened in the console (prefixed with `CreateFile2(): `).
 Files like `.mp4` cutscenes and `.cso` DirectX shaders can't be replaced using this program (yet), but the code which loads mod files is in this repo at `pd_loader_core/src/hooks.c`.
+Paths in the mod loader are *case sensitive*!
+Usually, the `Assets/Data/` part of the path has the first letter capitalized, and everything else (like `/map/`) is in lowercase.
+If you're not sure, look at the console to see what path the game is trying to open.

 # Installing Mods
 To install a plugin, just copy the DLL file into the `mods/plugins` folder and run `pdpl.exe`.
-If the plugin came as a `.zip` or `.7z` file, then copy it to the `mods` folder (*not* `mods/plugins`).
+If the plugin came as a `.zip` or `.7z` file, then copy it to the `mods` folder (*not* `mods/plugins`), and don't unzip it.

-The release includes a plugin you can test with, inside `single_skills.7z`.
-This mod lets you load custom skill files and text from the `mods/skills` and `mods/skills/text` folders, without needing to edit a single large file for all of them.
-Source code for the mod is available [here](https://github.com/Torphedo/single_skills).
-To install the mod, copy the `single_skills.7z` file into the `mods` folder.

-The release also includes a simple test skill for you to test that mod.
-It makes `Rapid Cannon` bouncy and renames it to `Bullet Hell`.
-To use it, copy the `bullet_hell.7z` file into the `mods` folder.

-Original game files can also be replaced by ones in `.zip` or `.7z` archives.
-This makes it easy to install mods without needing to install 7zip or extract anything.

 ## FAQ
 Q: It's not allowing me to put files in the mods folder.
 What's wrong?